PLCnext/OpcUaMethods/README.md

    ![UA Settings](img/ua-settings.png)

-1. Add an extension that links the object to the PLCnext Engineer function block instance.
+1. Add an extension that links the method to the PLCnext Engineer function block instance.

    ![Extension](img/extension.png)